 PRIVATE AND CONFIDENTIAL

 Date for review to be initiated by

 Name of school

 Name of child

 Date of birth

 Group/class/form

 Medical condition or illness

 Medicine

 Name/type of medicine (as described on the container)

 Expiry date

 Dosage and method

 Timing

 Special precautions/other instructions

 Are there any side effects that the school/ needs to know about?

 Self-administration - y/n

 Procedures to take in an emergency

-NB: Medicines must be in the origin nal container as dispensed by the pharmacy
+NB: Medicines must be in the original Contact Details container as dispensed by the pharmacy

-Contact Details

 Name

 Daytime telephone no.

 Relationship to child

 Address

 I understand that I must deliver the medicine personally to

-staff administering medicine in accordance nowledge, accurate at the time of writing and I give conse with the school policy.
-I will inform the school immediatel by of the medication or if the medicine is stopped.
+school staff administering medicine in acco y knowledge, accurate at the time of writing and I giver ordance with the school policy.
+I will inform the school is or frequency of the medication or if the medicine is si immediately,

 Signature(s) Date

-Data Protection: The information provided will external individuals or organisations, approved be treated as confidential and only shared with relevant int d by the school, if required. ernal and
+Data Protection: The information provided and external individuals or organisations, a will be treated as confidential and only shared with rele approved by the school, if required. vant internal

-Appendix F: record of medicine administered to an individual child PRIVATE AND CONFIDENTIAL

-Name of school

-Name of child

-Date medicine provided carer by parent /

-Group/class/form

-Quantity received

-Name and strength of med dicine

-Expiry date

-Quantity returned

-Dose and frequency of me edicine

-!

-Staff signature

-Signature of parent / carer

-Date

-Time given

-Dose given

-Name of member of staff

-Staff initials

-Date

-Time given

-Dose given

-Name of member of staff

-Staff initials

-Record of medicine administered to an individual child (Continued)

-Date

-Time given

-Dose given

-Name of member of staff

-Staff initials

-Date

-Time given

-Dose given

-Name of member of staff

-Staff initials

-Date

-Time given

-Dose given

-Name of member of staff

-Staff initials

-Date

-Time given

-Dose given

-Name of member of staff

-Staff initials
+Appendix F: record of medicine administered to an individual child PRIVATE AND CONFIDENTIAL Name of school Name of child Date medicine provided by parent / carer Group/class/form Quantity received Name and strength of medicine Expiry date Quantity returned Dose and frequency of medicine Staff signature Signature of parent / carer\\\\\ Date Time given Dose given Name of member of staff Staff initials Date Time given Dose given Name of member of staff Staff initials Data Protection: The information provided will be treated as confidential and only shared with relevant internal and external individuals or organisations, approved by the school, if required.

+Record of medicine administered to an individual child (Continued) Date Time given Dose given Name of member of staff Staff initials Date Time given Dose given Name of member of staff Staff initials Date Time given Dose given Name of member of staff Staff initials Date Time given Dose given Name of member of staff Staff initials